DavidkaBenAvraham/hypotez/src/openai/llmsearch/README.md

 INSTALLATION:
 1. clone the repository
 2. pip3 install -r requirements.txt
-3. add your openai.api_key either as an evironment var or directly in utilityV2.py
+3. add your openai.API_KEY either as an evironment var or directly in utilityV2.py
 4. add your google credentials either as environment vars or directly in google_search_concurrent.py

 to test, try: